chaosiris/LLaMaDesu/README.md

 ## ▶️ Auto Scroll / ⬆️ Scroll To Top

 - Tired of scrolling through long responses?
-Click on the ▶️ **play icon** to enable auto-scroll mode, then tap on the ⬆️ **up icon** to automatically jump back to the top of the paragraph if needed!
+Click on the ▶️ **play icon** to enable auto-scroll mode, then tap on the ⬆️ **up icon** to instantly jump back to the top of the paragraph if needed!
 ![scroll](https://github.com/user-attachments/assets/bd609ffe-8233-48c4-b861-5403f3ac4f46)

 ## 📜 Chat History

 - Toggle the **chat history sidebar** by clicking on the 📜 **scroll icon** on the bottom-left corner!
 All previous text responses stored in `src/output` will be listed in **reverse chronological order**, and can be loaded back into the frontend upon clicking.
 It's also possible to filter for responses containing a specific word through the **🔍 search bar** feature!
-- **📦 Archiving/🗑 Deletion Feature:** Want to archive or delete certain responses?
+- **📦 Archive/🗑 Delete Chat History:** Want to archive or delete certain responses?
 Just select the checkbox for that entry and click on the corresponding icon!
 Archived entries will be placed into `src/archived`, whereas deleted entries will be securely processed via 7 deletion passthroughs and therefore be non-recoverable.
 > **NOTE:** If no entries are selected when clicking on the archive/delete icons, it is assumed that all entries are selected!
 ![chathistory](https://github.com/user-attachments/assets/908ddd45-a6f3-408c-8157-2e669ca1a349)

 ## ✨ Presets

 - Toggle the **presets sidebar** by clicking on the ✨ **star icon** on the bottom-right corner!
 The list of presets stored in `src/presets.json` will be loaded into the sidebar, allowing for the quick sending of frequently used prompts.
-- **➕ Add/📝 Edit Feature:** To add a new preset, just click on the add icon to bring up a modal, allowing you to input the name and content of the new preset prompt, which will then be saved into the `src/presets.json` file!
+- **➕ Add/📝 Edit Preset:** To add a new preset, just click on the add icon to bring up a modal, allowing you to input the name and content of the new preset prompt, which will then be saved into the `src/presets.json` file!
 Similarly, you can edit existing presets by selecting its checkbox and clicking on the edit icon.
 Make sure to save any changes!
-- **🗑 Remove Feature:** Delete unused or unnecessary presets by selecting its checkbox and clicking on the delete icon!
+- **🗑 Remove Preset:** Delete unused or unnecessary presets by selecting its checkbox and clicking on the delete icon!
 It's also possible to delete multiple presets via checkboxes.
 ![presets](https://github.com/user-attachments/assets/fde84b25-0b0d-4924-844c-4d7f8337c16c)

 ## 💻 Connected Clients